qoherent/ria-hub-docs/docs/content/.Administration/cmd-embedded.md

 ## Extracting resources

-To extract resources embedded in Gitea's executable, use the following syntax:
+To extract resources embedded in RIA Hub's executable, use the following syntax:

 ```sh
 gitea [--config {file}] embedded extract [--destination {dir}|--custom] [--overwrite|--rename] [--include-vendored] {patterns...}
 ```

-The `--config` option tells Gitea the location of the `app.ini` configuration file if it's not in its default location.
+The `--config` option tells RIA Hub the location of the `app.ini` configuration file if it's not in its default location.
 This option is only used with the `--custom` flag.

-The `--destination` option tells Gitea the directory where the files must be extracted to.
+The `--destination` option tells RIA Hub the directory where the files must be extracted to.
 The default is the current directory.

-The `--custom` flag tells Gitea to extract the files directly into the `custom` directory.
+The `--custom` flag tells RIA Hub to extract the files directly into the `custom` directory.
-For this to work, the command needs to know the location of the `app.ini` configuration file (`--config`) and, depending of the configuration, be ran from the directory where Gitea normally starts.
-See [Customizing Gitea](administration/customizing-gitea.md) for details.
+For this to work, the command needs to know the location of the `app.ini` configuration file (`--config`) and, depending of the configuration, be ran from the directory where RIA Hub normally starts.
+See [Customizing RIA Hub](administration/customizing-gitea.md) for details.

 The `--overwrite` flag allows any existing files in the destination directory to be overwritten.

-The `--rename` flag tells Gitea to rename any existing files in the destination directory as `filename.bak`.
+The `--rename` flag tells RIA Hub to rename any existing files in the destination directory as `filename.bak`.
 Previous `.bak` files are overwritten.

 At least one file search pattern must be provided; see `list` subcomand above for pattern